Culinary use of Curry Spices GOA

-Our Curry Goa consists of whole and coarsely minced spices.
-It is a very aromatic spice blend and is made up of fenugreek, mustard, chili, coriander, turmeric, cumin, galangal, ginger, fennel, cloves and allspice.
-This mixture is suitable for a spice mill, so you always have a freshly ground curry powder on hand and can use it anywhere.
+Our Goa curry consists of whole and roughly chopped spices.
+It is a very aromatic mixture of spices and is made up of fenugreek, mustard, chili, coriander, turmeric, cumin, galangal, ginger, fennel, cloves, and allspice.
+This mixture is suitable for a spice grinder, so you always have freshly ground curry powder on hand and can use it anywhere.

-Personally, I give the curry Goa, before I mash it in a small coffee grinder, into a non-fat pan and toast the spices for a few minutes at medium temperature.
-Thus, the spices can unfold their whole flavor.
-For a 4 person dish I take 1 - 1.5 tablespoons of Curry Goa, roast it and grind it after it cooled off again.
+I put the Curry Goa in a fat-free pan before I grind it in a small coffee grinder and roast the spices for a few minutes at medium temperature.
+So the spices can develop their full aroma.
+For a four-person dish, I take 1 - 1.5 tablespoons of Curry Goa.

-It is a base curry spice mixture which you can extend as you desire.
+It is a basic curry spice mixture that you can expand as you like.

 It refines vegetarian curry but also chicken curry dishes.